 One of Lewandowski's early coaches in Poland expressed concern about his delicate frame and stick-thin legs, which shows just how far he has come in terms of his physique.
 During his Dortmund days he was given the nickname 'The Body', having spent countless hours in the gym to improve his strength and gain an advantage out on the pitch.
 His wife Anna is also a renowned sports nutritionist who has provided invaluable advice about dieting and exercise.

-Lewandowski's dedication to his fitness and wellbeing means that he has never suffered a serious injury, and has only missed 13 Bundesliga matches in almost eight seasons.
-As well as being a major attribute of his game, the Bayern man's peak physical condition has enabled him to make more appearances this season than any of his teammates – 43 – while only goalkeeper Sven Ulreich has played more minutes in all competitions.
+Lewandowski's dedication to his fitness and wellbeing means that he has never suffered a serious injury, and has only missed 15 Bundesliga matches in over eight seasons.
+As well as being a major attribute of his game, the Bayern man's peak physical condition enabled him to make more appearances in 2017/18 than any of his teammates – 48 – while only goalkeeper Sven Ulreich and Joshua Kimmich played more minutes in all competitions.

 He also boasts impressive mental strength.
 Having lost his father Krzysztof at the age of 16, Lewandowski was released by hometown club Legia Warsaw a year later, and it was against this backdrop of adversity that he climbed the ranks to become one of Europe's most sought-after strikers.
 He has also emerged as Poland's talisman since being made captain by Adam Nawalka – not to mention the country's all-time top scorer – and his European-record 16 goals in qualifying played a huge part in helping the Eagles reach the 2018 FIFA World Cup in Russia.